vmharvey/cherentrace/README.md

 input card.

 CORSIKA compile flags can be managed by the `build_all` script distributed with sim_telarray.
-This is recommended as the easiest way (see next section).
+This is recommended as the easiest way (see step 2, below).

 Useful references:
 - Chapters 3-4 in the [CORSIKA manual](https://web.iap.kit.edu/corsika/usersguide/usersguide.pdf).